Selena Gomez celebrated her 31st birthday with a daring dress - ExBulletin

 Selena Gomez celebrated her 31st birthday with a daring dress

-Gomez donned a red strapless Bottega Veneta mini dress covered in leather-like flower petals.
-The design is from the labels’ Spring 2023 collection, and although it was presented on the catwalk with matching embellished opera gloves, Gomez left the bold accessory behind and kept the ensemble simple and elegant.
+Gomez donned a strapless red mini dress by Bottega Veneta covered in leather-like flower petals.
+The design comes from the labels spring collection 2023, and while he was shown on the runway wearing matching ornate opera gloves, Gomez left the bold accessory behind and kept the ensemble simple and elegant.
 However, she had fun with her choice of sexy shoes.
 Her strappy stilettos also had a floral applique on the back, attached to her dress.

 |